Nursing CAS – Everything You Need to Know

 - Letters of recommendation must be submitted through the Letters by Liaison system.
 Applicants cannot upload letters themselves, and references must be sent directly by the recommenders.
 Most programs specify the types of recommenders they accept, such as professors, supervisors, or healthcare professionals.

-Many nursing programs also require a personal statement outlining academic and career goals.
+Expert Tip: Many nursing programs also require a personal statement outlining academic and career goals.
 Some schools request additional materials, such as résumés, certifications, or supplemental essays.
 Since application verification takes time, submitting materials several weeks before the deadline is strongly recommended.

 3. Complete the online application